AI-SysBio/REGIR/README.md

 	- pip install REGIR

-Then, you can directly run a non-Markovian simulation with the toy example below, or load your `SBML` model directly into the model, check the `REGIR/SBML` folder for detailed instructions.
+Then, you can run a non-Markovian simulation with the toy example below, or load your `SBML` model directly into the model, check the `REGIR/SBML` folder for detailed instructions.
 Other examples, including the three biochemical systems described in the paper: Cell division, differentiation and RNA transcription, are provided in the `/REGIR/Examples` folder.

 	import REGIR as gil